govdelivery/govdelivery-tms-ruby/README.md

 ### With DCM Subscribe Command

+Creates a subscription in DCM

 an email subscription will be created if an email address is given as an
 argument:  "subscribe me@there.com"

-a wireless subscription will be created in DCM with no argument
+a wireless subscription will be created if no argument is given

     # must be dcm_account_code SINGULAR!
     account.create_command('subscribe',